Xenonesis/Socialsync/README.md

 ### Usage

 Once the development server is running, you can access the application at `localhost:5173` (or the port specified in your configuration).
-Use the interface to connect your social media accounts and start syncing content.
+Explore the three main pages:

+- **Landing Page (/)**: Learn about Social Sync's mission and services
+- **Businesses Page (/businesses)**: Browse web development projects and case studies
+- **Team & Contact Page (/team)**: Meet the development team and get in touch

+### Navigation

+- **Desktop**: Clean navigation bar with logo and menu items
+- **Mobile**: Responsive tubelight navigation component
+- **AI Assistant**: Floating button for instant help and inquiries

 ## Technologies Used

 This project is built with:

-- **Vite**: For fast development and build times.
+- **Vite**: Fast development and build framework
-- **TypeScript**: For type-safe JavaScript.
-- **React**: For building user interfaces.
-- **shadcn-ui**: For UI components.
+- **React**: Modern UI library with TypeScript
+- **ShadCN UI**: Beautiful, accessible component library
+- **Framer Motion**: Smooth animations and page transitions
-- **Tailwind CSS**: For styling.
+- **Tailwind CSS**: Utility-first CSS framework
+- **React Router**: Client-side routing

+## Features

+### 🏠 Landing Page
+- Hero section with "Sync Your Business with the Social Era" title
+- Services grid highlighting Social Media Strategy, Web Development Projects, and Analytics & Branding
+- Newsletter signup with ShadCN Input & Button components
+- Smooth entrance animations using Framer Motion

+### 🏢 Businesses Page
+- Grid of web development projects with tech stack filters
+- Project showcase with images, descriptions, and "Learn More" buttons
+- Client testimonials with fade-in animations
+- Filter dropdown for different project categories

+### 👥 Team & Contact Page
+- Team grid with Avatar components showing developer profiles
+- Contact form with Name, Email, and Message inputs
+- Interactive map placeholder and office information
+- Responsive design with proper spacing

+### 💡 AI Assistant (Bonus Feature)
+- Floating AI Agent button using Dialog component
+- Interactive chat interface for service inquiries
+- Quick question buttons for common queries
+- Contextual responses about web development services

 ## Deployment